Afan Forest Park Visitor Centre,

-Just round the corner from Port Talbot and the busy M4, lie the hidden valleys of Afan Forest Park.
-You enter an unexpected landscape of forested mountain slopes and steep river valleys, rich in history.
+South Wales' own Forest Park, set in 3250 hectares of spectacular conifer forest.
+Located round the corner from Port Talbot and the busy M4, lie the hidden valleys of Afan Forest where you enter an unexpected landscape of forested mountain slopes and steep river valleys, rich in history.

 Afan is recognised as a world class centre for mountain biking and a wide range of other outdoor activities.
 As well as technical singletrack for mountain bikers, there are miles of comfortable family cycling trails linking the forest and local communities (you can hire bikes at either one of the two visitor centres) as well as opportunities for horse-riding, fishing and learning about the area and its heritage.